Measurement criteria can be used to query any property in the Metis database and can be used in combination with any other form of criteria.

 The property selector can be used in a flexible way to find any property that can be measured and stored within the IGI data model.
 Type “name” into the property box:

 Discover will find all the properties in the system that match this search term, select Well Name.
-Well can be queried by Discover using their well name in this way:
+Wells can be queried on by Discover using their well name in this way:

 Discover utilises the full IGI property model, to find more information about our property model and some of the key concepts underpinning it click here.